wfpidn/ERM/docs/faq.md

 : Analysis of critical rainfall (threshold) is conducted by pixels by months, in area with spatial resolution 0.1deg x 0.1deg ~ 10km x 10km.

 **What can ERM do?**
-: ERM are able to inform where is the estimated location of extreme rainfall and its impact to population and crop in the last 5-days and forecast up to 5-days ahead based on selected date.
+: ERM are able to inform where is the estimated location of extreme rainfall and its impact to population and cropland in the last 5-days and forecast up to 5-days ahead based on selected date.
 : Rainfall with extreme categories are well detected through ERM.

 **What is ERM limitation:**